junaed1031/Restaurant-management-system/README.md

 License
 This project is licensed under the MIT License.
 See the LICENSE file for more information.
 Author
-Developed by Junaid, a software engineering student passionate about learning and creating innovative software solutions.
+Developed by Junaed, a software engineering student passionate about learning and creating innovative software solutions.